Winter Hill Gang: Bulger era

 Under Bulger's leadership, the Winter Hill Gang took control of the narcotics trade in South Boston by demanding tribute from and imposing rules upon neighborhood drug dealers.
 The gang also controlled much of the loansharking and protection rackets in the Boston area, extorting money from bookmakers and legitimate businesses.
 Bulger and Flemmi escaped prosecution by the Drug Enforcement Administration (DEA) throughout narcotics investigations during 1984–1985 and 1989–1990 due to the protection they received from the FBI.
 In August 1990, 51 Winter Hill Gang-affiliated drug dealers were arrested at the end of an investigation by the DEA, the Boston Police Department, and the Massachusetts State Police.
 The investigation—which targeted three separate drug rings, led by Shea, Moore, and Hobart Willis, each of whom operated under the umbrella of the Winter Hill Gang—effectively ended the gang's drug operations.

 Flemmi acted as the Winter Hill Gang's liaison to the Patriarca family.

 Downfall

+Bulger and Flemmi were "closed", or terminated, as informants shortly after Connolly's retirement from the FBI in 1990, although the Winter Hill Gang's illegal activities continued.

 In 1998, during a trial for racketeering and fixing horse races, Steve Flemmi and Whitey Bulger were revealed under disclosure to be FBI informants.
 Steve Flemmi and Whitey Bulger were implicated in many unlawful activities, including murder, but were never brought to justice due to their FBI handlers diverting their guilt onto others in the gang or various other gangs of the time.
 They were first handled by Special Agent H. Paul Rico and then later by SA John "Zip" Connolly.
 In addition to providing details on other gangs, Flemmi and Bulger relayed information on fellow members of the Winter Hill Gang to the FBI.
 When they had nothing to report, they would make up information to ensure that they were seen to be of high value to the agency.